Rewind X Lightpaper

 Resolution occurs through one of three paths:

-Sender Reversal: The sender initiates a rewind while the window is active.
+• This design provides a final confirmation moment and reduces front-running risk.
 The protocol validates the request (window still open, sender is original initiator, limits not exceeded).
-On success, funds return to the sender's wallet in a single atomic transaction.
+On success, funds return to the sender's wallet.

 Stage 4: Fragment NFT Proof